NordicESMhub/container-noresm/README.md

 We will be using [Betzy](https://documentation.sigma2.no/hpc_machines/betzy.html), the most powerful supercomputer in Norway (2021) and prepare a case for running on nodes with 128 processors per node.

-The creation, setup and compilation of the case as well as a check of the availability of the necessary of the input data can be done interactively on an interactive node on Betzy.
-All NorESM/CESM input data can be found in `/cluster/shared/noresm/inputdata` and this is why we are binding this folder to  `/opt/esm/inputdata`.
-We also want to make sure we can access both the work and archive directories so these two folders are bound to `$USERWORK/work` and `$USERWORK/archive`, respectively.
+The creation, setup and compilation of the case as well as a check of the availability of the necessary of the input data can be done interactively on an interactive node (here on Betzy).
+On Betzy, all NorESM/CESM input data can be found in `/cluster/shared/noresm/inputdata` and this is why we are binding this folder to  `/opt/esm/inputdata`.
+However, input data can be downloaded automatically when preparing the case (`prepare` script) according your machine has an access to internet to download data (by default via `wget`).
+We also want to make sure we can access both the work and archive directories so these two folders are bound to `$USERWORK/work` and `$USERWORK/archive`, respectively. `USERWORK` is an environment variable that is predefined on Betzy; if running on another platform, make sure to define this environment variable yourself.
 Please note that at this stage only the work directory will be used.

 For simplicity and reproducibility, we have put both prepare (preparation of NorESM use case e.g. compilation) and execution scripts in the same batch job.